Prabhjeet054/Calculator/README.md

-# CodeAlpha_Calculator_Prabhjeet
+# A Simple Calculator
-A simple yet working calculator
+A simple calculator based on Html and css